 Discounts on Top Eats

 A trip to Baltimore is a trip that must include great food.
 But, with close to 50 famous Baltimore restaurants and more than two-dozen attractions, stores and transportation options offering discounts to all conference attendees who show their badges, you won’t have to bust your budget.
-Visit www.baltimore.org for a full list of all the great establishments giving discounts to conference attendees.
+You can find a full list here of all the great establishments giving discounts to conference attendees.

 Act Like You’ve Been There